British Gymnastics Privacy Notice – Membership

 We transfer your personal information to third-party data processors who are based in the countries outside the European Economic Area (EEA).

-We use some US-based companies that provide services such as data analytics, marketing communication and our video sharing platform.
-We only use US-based organisations that are self-certified as adhering to the EU-US Privacy Shield.
+We use some US-based companies that provide services such as data analytics and our video sharing platform.
+We will rely on Standard Contractual Clauses for these transfers but will implement additional safeguards for the any transferred data

 We will not transfer your information to any processors based in other countries outside the EEA unless there is a European Commission adequacy decision for the specific country to which the data is transferred or where we can be certain that there are adequate safeguards provided for your information and individual rights standards that meet the GDPR requirements.